smeriwether/blog/README.md

 public=no
 ```
 6. Create a username and password with `sudo smbpasswd -a <USERNAME>`
-    * Enter in a password when prompted
+    * Enter a password when prompted
 7. Restart Samba with `sudo systemctl restart smbd`

-Now that the `Servers` folder is exposed via Samba it's discoverable on my Mac Mini and to the backup tools I use.
+This makes the `Servers` folder discoverable from my Mac Mini.